rohan-paul/Awesome-JavaScript-Interviews/Promise-Async-Await-Sequential-Execution/async-await-master-notes/README.md

 - When placed in front of a Promise call, await forces the rest of the code to wait until that Promise finishes and returns a result.
 - This will pause the async function and wait for the Promise to resolve prior to moving on.
-- Await works only with Promises, it does not work with callbacks.
+- **Await works only with Promises, it does not work with callbacks.**
 - Await can only be used inside async functions.

 ## Thumb Rules

-- await blocks the code execution within the async function, of which it(await statement) is a part.
+- await blocks the code execution within the async function, of which it (i.e. the 'await' statement) is a part.

 - There can be multiple await statements within a single async function.